MODERN SLAVERY STATEMENT 2023

 Introduction from the Managing Director

-H I Weldrick recognises that all businesses have an obligation to prevent slavery and human trafficking.
-Every company must do its share to eradicate this modern day scourge.
-H I Weldrick will do all in its power to prevent slavery and human trafficking within its business and within the supply chains through which it operates.
+H I Weldrick Limited recognises that all businesses have an obligation to prevent slavery and human trafficking.
+Every company must do its share to eradicate this modern-day scourge.
+H I Weldrick Limited will do all in its power to prevent slavery and human trafficking within its business and within the supply chains through which it operates.

-H I Weldrick recognises that, because of its position as a regulated member of the healthcare industry, compliance with its regulatory obligations reduces the risk that it will be engaging directly in human trafficking and slavery but, nevertheless, acknowledges that it has a part to play.
+H I Weldrick Limited recognises that, because of its position as a regulated member of the healthcare industry, compliance with its regulatory obligations reduces the risk that it will be engaging directly in human trafficking and slavery but, nevertheless, acknowledges that it has a part to play and continues to remain alert to the risks.

-H I Weldrick is a retail pharmaceutical company, with pharmacies based predominantly throughout South Yorkshire and its Branch Support Centre in Doncaster, South Yorkshire.
+H I Weldrick Limited is a retail community pharmacy business, with pharmacies based predominantly throughout South Yorkshire, with its warehousing and Branch Service Centre based in Doncaster, South Yorkshire.

-Our business consists of retail pharmacies, an online pharmacy and retail chemist’s sundry supplier and a warehousing hub.
+H I Weldrick Limited consists of retail pharmacies, an online pharmacy and retail chemist’s sundry supplier along with a warehousing hub, operating in the UK only and more specifically the Yorkshire and Humber region.

 Our Policies on Slavery and Human Trafficking